-A love story set in a dystopian near future where single people are arrested and transferred to a creepy hotel.
+A love story set in the near future where single people, according to the rules of The City, are arrested and transferred to The Hotel.
 There they are obliged to find a matching mate in 45 days.
-If they fail, they are transformed into an animal and released into the woods.
+If they fail, they are transformed into an animal of their choosing and released into The Woods.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing